HyperloopUPV-H8/h9-ethernet-view/README.md

 This is the official frontend for the HyperloopUPV verification software *Ethernet View*.

+**This repository has been migrated to [this monorepo](https://github.com/HyperloopUPV-H8/h9-software) and will continue to receive updates there**

 ## Building

 To build the site, run `npm run build` in a terminal set at the root of the project.
 Then rename the generated folder to static and follow the instructions in the "Building" section of the backend repository.